 Sean Riehl has taught massage nationally and presented at the several AMTA conferences.
 He has written multiple articles appearing in Massage Magazine.
 He is the author of 8 massage dvds, and the producer of over 30 dvds on massage and bodywork.
 He is the president of Real Bodywork and has been teaching massage since 1993.

-This lesson includes the anatomy of the lymphatic system.
-You will learn lymph nodes function, the ingredients of lymph, how the lymphatic vessels move the lymph and how to get the lymph flowing yourself.
+Download the 37 page manual in this lesson.
+Then learn about the anatomy of the lymphatic system, lymph nodes function, the ingredients of lymph, how the lymphatic vessels move the lymph and how to get the lymph flowing yourself.